evanpeikon/math_for_compbio/README.md

 This repository contains a series of math tutorials for computational biology and bioinformatics.
-Upon completion, it will be broken into three sections: calculus, linear algebra, and ordinary differential equations.

 # 📚 Calculus
 ## Techniques of Differentiation